BBC South Today: Overview

-The original presenter was Martin Muncaster.
-Bruce Parker joined the programme in 1967 and remained as a regular presenter until 1989, continuing to provide holiday cover and present weekend bulletins until 2003.
+South at Sixs presenter was Martin Muncaster.
+Bruce Parker joined South Today in 1967 and remained as the main anchor until 1992, continuing to present and contribute as Political Editor until 2003.

 The current main presenter, Sally Taylor, started co-presenting the programme in 1987 (replacing Debbie Thrower), initially alongside Parker and then successively with Paddy Haycocks, Mark Longhurst, Harry Gration, Andrew Harvey and Roger Finn, but in recent years she has been the regular solo presenter of the main programme.

-Currently, BBC South Today produces 11 bulletins each weekday: six bulletins in the morning during BBC Breakfast, a 15-minute programme at 13:30, the half-hour main programme at 18:30, a headlines update at 20:00 and a late night bulletin (Monday to Thursday at 22:30, running for 15 minutes and every Friday at 22:25, running for 10 minutes).
+Currently, BBC South Today produces 11 bulletins each weekday: six bulletins in the morning during BBC Breakfast, a 15-minute programme at 13:30, the half-hour main programme at 18:30 and a late night bulletin (Monday to Thursday at 22:30.
 Weekend news bulletins are also broadcast.
 These include early evening bulletins on Saturday and Sunday and a late night bulletin on Sundays, following the BBC News at Ten.
 The times of these bulletins usually vary.

-The programme is broadcast live from studios in Southampton.

 Prior to September 2001, BBC South Today's region included areas served by the Heathfield transmitter and its relays which covered eastern Sussex and southern Kent.
-These areas are now covered by the BBC's South East Today.
+These areas are now covered by the BBC's South East Today from studios in Tunbridge Wells.

-Following digital switchover on 7 March 2012, the Whitehawk Hill transmitter switched from broadcasting BBC South Today to broadcasting the neighbouring South East Today.
+Following digital switchover on 7 March 2012, the Whitehawk Hill transmitter which primarily serves Brighton and Hove switched from broadcasting BBC South Today to broadcasting the neighbouring South East Today.
+However the transmitter still continues to provide the ITV1 Meridian news service for the western part of the region, based in Southampton.

 Oxford opt-out

 Between 16 October 2000 and 16 December 2022, BBC South produced a distinct news service for the area served by the Oxford transmitter.
 Previously, the area was covered by Newsroom South East, which also served Greater London and the south east.
 As part of a three-tier restructure of regional coverage, the Oxford transmitter area was transferred to the BBC South region and began dedicated opt-out bulletins within BBC South Today.
 A year later, London and the south east split into two distinct regions: BBC London and BBC South East.

 Originally, BBC South Today Oxford was broadcast from BBC South's Studio B in Southampton.
 Studio production of the bulletins was transferred in 2004 to the reception area at Radio Oxford while a new television studio and production gallery was built.
 The programme was produced and broadcast from Oxford from October 2005 until December 2022.
-Geraldine Peers presented the programme from May 2001 until the programme ended on 16th December 2022.
+Geraldine Peers presented the programme from May 2001 until the programme ended on 16 December 2022.

 On 21 April 2008, the BBC South Today Oxford opt-out service was renamed as BBC Oxford News (referred to on-screen as BBC Oxford).
 New titles and graphics were introduced as part of an on-screen overhaul across the BBC's national, international and regional news services.
 From 29 October 2012, this was re-branded back to BBC South Today.